syedalinaqihasni/coderabbit-docs/docs/getting-started/configure-coderabbit.md

 2. Configure using CodeRabbit UI for each repository
 3. Configure using CodeRabbit UI for the organization

 In this guide, we will cover the configuration using a YAML file.
+For reference, you can find curated examples of YAML configurations in our [awesome-coderabbit](https://github.com/coderabbitai/awesome-coderabbit) repository.

 ## Configure CodeRabbit using a YAML File